openethereum/pwasm-tutorial/README.md

 The `dispatch` expects `payload` and returns a result in the format defined in [Solidity ABI spec](http://solidity.readthedocs.io/en/develop/abi-spec.html#formal-specification-of-the-encoding).
 It maps payload to the corresponding method of the `token::TokenContract` implementation.
 The `dispatch_ctor` maps payload only to the `TokenContract::constructor` and returns no result.

-A compete implementation of ERC20 can be found here https://github.com/paritytech/pwasm-token-example.
+A complete implementation of ERC20 can be found here https://github.com/paritytech/pwasm-token-example.

 ### pwasm-std
 [pwasm-std](https://paritytech.github.io/pwasm-std/pwasm_std/) is the lightweight standard library.
 It implements common data structures, conversion utils and provides bindings to the runtime.